joeylmaalouf/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+When I go on Amazon, all I see is a list of products, but not all of these items are sold by Amazon themselves; a lot are sold by third-party retailers.
+I don't necessarily care about who actually made the products, because they all get routed through Amazon for me to buy.

 2) What is the difference between a program and a process?

+A process is an environment that runs a program in isolation.
+A program is just text/code, whereas a process contains the program, data, states, etc.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+It allows programmers to write code without worrying about things like interruptions or offset memory; the OS uses abstraction to create the illusion of an uninterrupted process with dedicated memory.

 4) What is the kernel?

+The OS core, which controls important operations like threading.

 5) What is a daemon?

+A background process that runs OS services.

 ## Chapter 3